Part 2: Whole Body Learning Revolution

 Creating Entertaining Lessons

-In the first of our festive season series, featured panelists Brian Chung, Dorla Aparicio, Katie Poli, and Josie Thomas share entertaining tips for teachers.
+In the first of our festive season series, featured panelists Brian Chung, Dorla Aparicio, Katie Poli, and Josie Thomas share entertaining tips for piano teachers.

 Teaching students to read with confidence.